felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 - Build lifecycle email flows (welcome, replenishment reminders, win-back messages).
 - Add loyalty tiers and personalized product recommendations to increase LTV.

-**7. Improve Forecast Accuracy and Reduce Volatility**
-- MoM revenue swings indicate misalignment between demand and inventory planning.
-- Forecast at the category, season, and channel level simultaneously.
-- Track forecast vs. actual performance using a dedicated FP&A dashboard.

-**8. Optimize Seasonal and Holiday Campaign Strategy**
-- Winter and Fall consistently outperform all other seasons.
-- Expand campaigns into early access, main sale, and last-chance phases.
-- Create additional mid-year sales events to diversify seasonal dependency.

-**9. Align Category Strengths With the Right Sales Channels**
-- Online works best for Beauty, Clothing, and Toys.
-- Delivery aligns well with Baby, Grocery, and Home convenience items.
-- Pickup remains useful for customer satisfaction but is not a high-profit driver.

-**10. Establish a Consistent FP&A and Analytics Rhythm**
-- Weekly demand reviews and monthly promo performance checks.
-- Quarterly category profitability reviews to guide resource reallocation.
-- Unified dashboards for retention, discount impact, and channel performance.